Card Weaving with Plain Weave

 Card (or Tablet) Weaving dates as far back as the 8th Century BC.
 There are many examples from throughout history, usually in the form of bands and belts.

-The technique does not appear to have change much over the years.
-Simple cards made from wood or bone were, and still are, quite commonly used.
-In more modern times many weavers have chosen lighter, more easily obtainable, cards made from light cardboard or, as I have used here, playing cards.
+The technique hasn’t changed much over the years.
+Simple cards made from wood or bone were, and still are, commonly used.
+In more recent times, many weavers have opted for lighter, more readily available cards made from light cardboard or, as I’ve used here, playing cards.
 These cards have holes through which the threads pass.
-As the cards are rotated, the shed is opened.
-The number of holes, placement of thread colors and direction of rotation all play a part in the final woven pattern.
+As the cards are rotated, the shed opens.
+The number of holes, the placement of thread colors, and the direction of rotation all contribute to the final woven pattern.

 For this project I wanted to try something different.
 I wanted to see if I could weave a band in the center of a plain woven fabric using my Kromski Harp Forte.